List of Marvel Comics characters: H: Maya Hansen

-Maya Hansen is a character appearing in American comic books published by Marvel Comics.
-She first appeared in Iron Man vol. 4 #1 (Jan.
-2005) and was created by Warren Ellis and Adi Granov.

-Maya is a scientist who developed the Extremis virus alongside Aldrich Killian.
+Maya Hansen is a scientist who developed the Extremis virus alongside Aldrich Killian.
 When Killian steals a sample of the virus and sells it to domestic terrorists, she calls up her old friend Tony Stark to help recover it.
-After Tony is severely beaten by Mallen, a terrorist who had been injected with the virus, he convinces Maya to inject him with Extremis too.
-Tony defeats and apprehends Mallen, but he discovers that Killian could not have acted alone in selling Extremis.
-Tony confronts Maya, who confesses to assisting in the crime as she knew it would force defense contractors to renew their funding.
+After Stark is severely beaten by Mallen, a terrorist who had been injected with the virus, he convinces Maya to inject him with Extremis too.
+Stark defeats and apprehends Mallen, but he discovers that Killian could not have acted alone in selling Extremis.
+Stark confronts Maya, who confesses to assisting in the crime as she knew it would force defense contractors to renew their funding.
 She is subsequently taken into custody.

-Later, Tony believes Extremis is altering his brain functions so he gets her out of jail to help him.
-She is placed under his custody.
-When Sal Kennedy is killed, Maya feels she could have saved him if she had been allowed to continue her research on Extremis.
-She is unknowingly tricked into giving The Mandarin samples of the virus.

-Following the events of the Secret Invasion storyline, Maya Hansen disappeared from the series and was not seen again until the relaunch of the Iron Man series during the Marvel NOW! event.
-It was revealed that she was kidnapped by A.I.M. to recreate the Extremis serum for them and succeeded.
-Though she was killed while trying to escape, she accomplishes her failsafe plan by sending a prerecorded message she made to Tony to warn him that the Extremis virus is on the loose again.
+Hansen is captured by A.I.M. and forced to recreate the Extremis serum.
+Though Hansen is killed while trying to escape, she accomplishes her failsafe plan by sending a prerecorded message to Stark to warn him that the Extremis virus is on the loose again.

-Reception of Maya Hansen

-In 2021, Comic Book Resources (CBR) ranked Maya Hansen 10th in their "Marvel: 10 Smartest Female Characters" list.